marshallou/LearnInterpreter/sicp/amb-evaluator/README.md

   But currently, I still do not know the invariant for 'fail'.
 I can imagine fail will undo the side effect.
 But how does it automatically make an alternative choice and resume execution is still confusing me.

+## Fail Invariant
+  If we take a look at 'success' procedure that "if" passes to "if-predicate", it takes "fail2" as an argument.

+  Personally, I feel the mechanism is quite similar to observer design pattern in a functional programming way.
+The 'success' procedure passed to "if-prediate" by "if" serves as function reference to "register".
+If "if-predicate" evaluates successfully, it triggers 'success' to register "fail2".
+Then fail2 will be called if subsequent evaluation fails to undo the side effect.

+  Comparing to 'success' invariant which is a promise parent gives to children, the 'fail' invariant is in reverse direction, a promise child gives to parent.
+Namely, we can describe fail invariant like this:

+  If the child expression evaluates successfully, it will call 'success' by passing a 'fail' procedure as an argument.
+When triggering the 'fail' procedure passed in, it will undo the side effect make by evaluating child expression.